austincomer/breef-take-home/README.md

 4. **Open** your browser and visit http://localhost:3000 to see the demo in action.

-You can also find a live version of this app here (insert your deployed link).
+You can also find a live version of this app here https://breef-take-home.vercel.app/.

 ---